The Blessed and the Damned (Orson Welles)

 The Blessed and the Damned is the title of a program of two one-act plays staged by Orson Welles in 1950, which he also wrote and starred in.
 Le Monde called the show a masterpiece of scenic art.
 The performance included filmed elements.

-Eartha Kitt and Hilton Edwards were also part of the show.
+Eartha Kitt and Hilton Edwards were also featured players, as were Suzanne Cloutier, Jennifer Howard, and Pittsburgh-born Jamie Schmitt, prior to adopting his better-known stage name, Jamie Smith.

 A photo of Welles and others discussing work on the show exists.

 The two plays were Time Runs and The Unthinking Lobster.
 Indiana University's Lilly Library has a playbill for the shows.
 The University of Michigan's archives acquired a script for The Unthinking Lobster.

+Cast

+Unless otherwise indicated, credits derived from This Is Orson Welles.